 Instead of writing a list of everything you want to buy or resolve in the new year, first, write down who needs to be cut off.

 The years it took to rebuild my dignity weren’t worth it.
-They weren’t worth the misdirected and delusional high of momentarily having the stage in a f*cktard-directed play that I was always a disposable character in.
+They weren’t worth the misdirected and delusional high of momentarily having the stage in an amateur hour play that I was always a disposable character in.

-Reactivity is rooted in succumbing to the trigger that un-dealt with trama is.
+Reactivity is rooted in an unhealed wound being activated.
 Responding is rooted in action.

 I soon found out the price that investing in the emotional mafia came at.
 My reactivity caused something I could no longer afford.

-As I got older, I realized that there was a better way to cut someone off that not only kept my dignity intact but elevated my self-respect and irreversibly boosted my confidence.
-Whether it was a friendsh*t, a romantic relationsh*t or a toxic family member, I realized that the best thing to do was to just walk away.
+As I got older, I realized that there was a better way to cut someone off that not only kept my dignity intact but built unconditional confidence.
+Whether it was a toxic friendship, romantic relationship or a toxic family member, I realized that the best thing to do was to just walk away.
 If I couldn’t walk away physically, I could walk away emotionally by accepting who this person had revealed themselves to be.

 And the more I walked away, the less I cared about what others thought.
 They didn’t know the whole story nor were they entitled to know.
 I KNEW the truth and that was enough.
-It’s a lot harder to gossip about someone’s dignified action than it is about them disembarking from their white horse.
+It’s a lot harder to gossip about someone’s dignified action than it is about them getting off their white horse.

-When it comes to cutting people off, there is only ONE way to do it that will make you happier in the long-term instead of a miserable and insecure, self-sabotaging mess.
-Walk away – physically and emotionally.
+When it comes to cutting people off, there is only ONE way to do it: walk away – physically and emotionally.
 Completely ignore them.

 – Every time you miss and think about them, replace that thought with redirecting your focus BACK to their PATTERNS – what they did and how their selfish actions made you feel.
-Allow yourself to feel anger if it comes up.
-USE the fire that the anger ignites to propel you out of your pain contraction instead of burning you to the ground.
+Allow yourself to feel anger if it comes up and use the fire that the anger ignites to propel you out of your pain contraction (instead of burning you to the ground).

 – Never gossip about them.
 Ever.
 Gossiping makes you dirty and when you roll in the mud with the pigs for long enough, no one will be able to tell that you’re not one of them.

 – This requires discipline, but you are strong enough to do it.
 Completely disregard these people.
 If you don’t disregard them, how are you any better than what they did to you?
 You’re just the one torturing yourself now.
-The most powerful people in the world are the ones who do not care to “be right,” “win,” or have the last word.
-They simply fold from the f*cktardery of emotional bed sh*tters.
-Nothing is louder or more classy than silence.
+The most powerful people in the world are the ones who do not care to be right, to “win,” or have the last word.
+They simply fold when it comes to emotional bed sh*tters.
+Nothing is louder, more powerful or classy than silence.
 It’s the ultimate white horse move.

 – You never need to give these people advice.
 Giving them advice not only shows that you still care, but it translates that you actually think they are capable of listening and having an empathetic transplant on the spot.
 Not going to happen.
 They will never get it or understand on the level that you deserve.